Battle Garegga: Release

 The original arcade game was released on February 3, 1996, and released on Sega Saturn on February 26, 1998.
 The Sega Saturn version has become a rare game, and in 2014 it was listed as costing £100 in the United Kingdom.
 The Saturn version is also the final game on the system, and by extension any Sega console, to be published in any capacity by Electronic Arts.

-On December 15, 2016 M2 released a new version of the game called Battle Garegga Rev.2016 to PlayStation 4 as part of their M2 Shot Triggers publishing label.
+In December 2016 M2 released a new version of the game called Battle Garegga Rev.2016 to PlayStation 4 as part of their M2 Shot Triggers publishing label.
 An Xbox One version was released the following year, along with an English version for both platforms.

 Reception

 In Japan, Game Machine listed Battle Garegga on their March 15, 1996 issue as being the eighth most-successful arcade game of the month.

 Three reviewers from the Japanese Sega Saturn Magazine gave it an 8/10 each.

+German magazine Maniac gave the Saturn version a score of 57% and the PS4 version a score of 81%.

 Famitsu gave Battle Garegga Rev.2016, a score of 32 out of 40.

+In 2012, Hardcore Gaming 101 called the game "an absolute classic".
+In 2016, Eurogamer summarized: "For all its routine, slightly drab looks, this is a game of exquisite artistic intention."
+IGN Japan gave the PS4 version 8.9 out of 10.
+Reviewing the PS4 version, Push Square said: "It may be an acquired taste these days – to be fair, the same could be said of the original back in 1996 – but Battle Garegga remains a defining release in the shmup canon, and this is without a shadow of a doubt the best way to experience it."